MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Migrate Teams on VDI with chat and collaboration to Citrix with AV optimization

-If you have an existing implementation of Teams on VDI with chat and collaboration in which you turned off calling and meeting functionality for Teams users on VDI, and you're migrating to Citrix with AV optimization, use policies to turn on calling and meeting functionality for those Team users.
+If you have an existing implementation of Teams on VDI with chat and collaboration in which you set policies to turn off calling and meeting functionality for Teams users on VDI, and you're migrating to Citrix with AV optimization, use policies to turn on calling and meeting functionality for those Team users.

-Depending on the needs of your organization, you can use the global (Org-wide default) policy or you can create and assign custom policies.
-If a user is assigned a custom policy, that policy applies to the user.
-If a user isn't assigned a custom policy, the global policy applies to the user.

-#### Create a custom calling policy
+#### Calling

+Teams includes the built-in AllowCalling calling policy, in which all calling features are turned on.
+Assign the AllowCalling policy to all users in your organization who use Teams in a virtualized environment.

-In the left navigation of the Microsoft Teams admin center, go to **Voice** > **Calling policies**, and then in the list of policies, click **Add**.
-Turn on the settings that you want, and then click **Save**.
+To view the settings in the AllowCalling policy, in the left navigation of the Microsoft Teams admin center, go to **Voice** > **Calling policies**, and then in the list of policies, click **AllowCalling**.

-To learn more, see [Calling policies in Teams](teams-calling-policy.md).

-#### Create a meeting policy
+#### Meeting

+Teams includes the built-in AllOn meeting policy, in which all meeting features are turned on.
+Assign the AllOn policy to all users in your organization who use Teams in a virtualized environment.

-In the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Meeting policies**, and then in the list of policies, click **DisallowCalling**.To learn more, see [Manage meeting policies in Teams](meeting-policies-in-teams.md).
+To view the settings in the AllOn policy, in the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Meeting policies**, and then in the list of policies, click **AllOn**

 #### Assign the policies to users

 1. In the left navigation of the Microsoft Teams admin center, go to **Users**.
 2. Select the user by clicking to the left of the user name, and then click **Edit settings**.
+3. Do one of the following:
+     - Under **Calling policy**, click **AllowCalling**.
-3. Under **Calling policy** or **Meeting policy**, select the policy you want to assign.
+     - Under **Meeting policy**, click **AllOn**.
 4. Click **Apply**.

 To assign a policy to multiple users at a time, see [Edit Teams user settings in bulk](edit-user-settings-in-bulk.md).